 Thursday Partly cloudy.
 Patches of light morning frost.
 Winds S/SW 15 to 25 km/h tending S/SE 15 to 20 km/h in the late afternoon.
 Possible rainfall: 0 mm Chance of any rain: 0%.

-Monday Cloudy.
-Light winds becoming E 15 to 20 km/h in the late afternoon then becoming light in the evening.
+Friday Partly cloudy.
+Areas of morning frost.
+Light winds becoming NW 15 to 20 km/h during the afternoon.
 Possible rainfall: 0 mm Chance of any rain: 5%.

-Tuesday Partly cloudy.
-Slight (30%) chance of a shower in the afternoon.
+Saturday Partly cloudy.
 Light winds.
-Possible rainfall: 0 to 0.
-4 mm Chance of any rain: 30%.
+Possible rainfall: 0 mm Chance of any rain: 10%.

-Wednesday Partly cloudy.
+Sunday Mostly sunny.
 Light winds.
-Possible rainfall: 0 mm Chance of any rain: 20%.
+Possible rainfall: 0 to 0.
+2 mm Chance of any rain: 5%.